michogar/mapbox-redux/README.md

 This sample use the [mapbox-gl-redux](https://github.com/mapbox/mapbox-gl-redux) library.
 More doc there.

-With the mapbox-gl-redux library we'll get maintain synced the map's state with the application state. to do this, first:
+With the mapbox-gl-redux library we'll get maintain synced the map's state with the application's state.
+To do this, first:

 ### Create a ReduxMapControl and add it to the map